gr8-toolkit/cubejs-tableau-connector/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You followed [contributing section](https://github.com/dbt-athena/dbt-athena#contributing)
 - [ ] You kept your Pull Request small and focused on a single feature or bug fix.
 - [ ] You added unit testing when necessary
-- [ ] You added functional testing when necessary
+- [ ] You add functional testing when necessary